Coconut Motion Pictures: History

 Their 2025 release, Bachu Ni Benpani, is a super-hit Gujarati film featuring the legendary Siddharth Randeria, acclaimed actress Ratna Pathak Shah, young Devarshi Shah and stunning Yutki Randeria.
-The film, written and directed by [Vipul Mehta (director)|Vipul Mehta], was released on 27 August 2025 and has been running in theatres for over 50 days.
+The film, written and directed by [Vipul Mehta (director)|Vipul Mehta], was released on 27 August 2025 and had a blockbuster theatrical for over 50 days.

+The 2026 release, Lagan Laagii Re, became yet another superhit Gujarati film which featured Malhar Thakar, Aarohi Patel, Tatsat Munshi and a stellar ensemble cast.
+Written and directed by Saandeep Patel, the film was released worldwide on February 6, 2026, and has maintained a successful theatrical run for seven weeks—a remarkable feat that underscores its overwhelming popularity.

 Coconut Movies acquired four titles from the T-series for overseas theatrical exploitation.
 These included: Raabta, starring Sushant Singh Rajput and Kriti Sanon, which was released on June 9, 2017.
 Baadshaho, starring Ajay Devgn, Emraan Hashmi, Ileana D'Cruz, Esha Gupta, Vidyut Jammwal, and Aishwarya Rai Bachchan, which was released on September 1, 2017.
 Simran, starring Kangana Ranaut, was released on September 15, 2017.
 Tumhari Sulu, starring Vidya Balan, was released on December 1, 2017.

 Building on their presence in the Gujarati film industry, Coconut Movies released several titles in 2018, including 'Joothanu' directed by Chandradhar Rao Putta, 'Ek Radha Ek Meera' directed by Nilesh Indu Maruti Mohit featuring Vikram Thakor, and Midnights with Menka directed by Viral Shah.
 The company continued its Gujarati releases in 2019 with 'Baap Re Baap' directed by Sagar Kalaria, Chaal Jeevi Laiye directed by Vipul Mehta, 'Majja Ni Life' directed by Dinesh Patel & Vasant Goswami, 'Sakhi Maari Southi Waali' directed by Aakil Golawala, and 'Mister Kalakar' directed by Feroze Irani.
 They further expanded their portfolio with 'Kehvatlal Parivar' directed by Vipul Mehta in 2022, followed by Kutch Express directed by Viral Shah in 2023, and Bushirt T-shirt directed by Ishaan Randeria in 2023, showcasing their continued commitment to promoting regional cinema.
 After Gujarati, they entered the Marathi industry with the release of Ole Aale, a Marathi-language comedy-drama featuring the legendary Nana Patekar in the lead which is the remake of Chaal Jeevi Laiye.